 Argon or argon+hydrogen plasma can remove surface oxide and fluoride on the bonding pads

-Many metal pads can be easily oxidized when the chips, lead frames are stored in the ambient environment.
+Many metal pads can be easily oxidized when the chips, and lead frames are stored in the ambient environment.
 It’s a common issue that silver pads can be easily tarnished.
 Of course, fluoride corrosion is another major cause of many premature bond failures.
 Argon ion sputtering can effectively remove a thin layer of oxide and fluoride on the surface of the metal pads.
 Mixing argon with hydrogen to generate the plasma can also remove the oxide through hydrogen reduction reactions.
 But not all metal oxide can be reduced by atomic hydrogen at room temperature.
 For example, hydrogen plasma can’t reduce aluminum oxide chemically at room temperature.
 Hydrogen ions are not heavy enough to sputter away the surface oxide or fluoride.
 It is important to add heavier argon gas to the plasma so that high-energy argon ions can remove the surface oxide and nitride through the physical ion sputtering process.
 Plasma cleaning is only a surface process, so it can’t remove fluorine diffused into the bulk of the metals.

 Silver bonding pads before and after argon plasma cleaning.